The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Results

-The cloud cover, produced by the interaction between the convective (Sec.~\ref{sec:conv}) and large-scale cloud (Sec.~\ref{sec:clouds}) parameterizations and shaped by the atmospheric circulation, leaves a distinct imprint in the TOA radiation fluxes and shifts the shortwave absorption maximum away from the substellar point in all GCMs (not shown).
+The cloud cover, produced by the interaction between the convective (Sec.~\ref{sec:conv}) and large-scale cloud (Sec.~\ref{sec:clouds}) parameterizations and shaped by the atmospheric circulation, leaves a distinct imprint in the TOA radiation fluxes and shifts the shortwave absorption maximum away from the substellar point in all GCMs (not shown, but the pattern is similar to that shown in Fig.~\ref{fig:hab1_rad_flux}e--h).
 The resulting planetary albedo repeats the trend in CRE\textsubscript{SW} (Table~\ref{tab:glob_diag}), with LMD-G having the albedo of about 0.22, followed by ExoCAM (0.24), then ROCKE-3D (0.27) and the UM (0.28).

 While the strongest TOA longwave emission is on the day side (exceeding \SI{240}{\watt\per\m\squared}), a significant portion of it is on the night-side too, especially in low latitudes of the eastern hemisphere (Fig.~\ref{fig:hab1_rad_flux}a--d).
 Due to high-altitude clouds, the longwave emission has a pronounced minimum at and to the east of the substellar point, especially in ExoCAM, ROCKE-3D and the UM.
 The global longwave CRE, CRE\textsubscript{LW}, is positive, because high cloud cover reduces the amount of outgoing thermal radiation; reaches \SI{15.5}{\watt\per\m\squared} in the ExoCAM simulation, dropping by a third for ROCKE-3D and the UM and then even more for LMD-G. Compared to \SI{27}{\watt\per\m\squared} for Earth \citep{Henderson13}, CRE\textsubscript{LW} in the Hab~1 simulations is smaller, which is explained chiefly by the low CRE\textsubscript{LW} on the night side, where the low altitude of clouds coincides with the highest temperature due to the boundary layer thermal inversion \citep{Sergeev2020}.
 The effective radii of cloud particles offers a small contribution to the inter-model spread of CRE\textsubscript{LW}, due to its smaller effect on the longwave fluxes \citep[e.g.][]{Abbot14}.